babakfp/phosphor-icons-svelte/README.md

 #### `aria-hidden="true"`

-Icons are visual elements, nothing more; So there is no reason to keep them visible to screen readers.
+Icons are visual elements, nothing more.
+So, there is no reason to keep them visible to screen readers.

 ### Add Attributes/Props